aurimasmb/carbonoffsets/README.md

 # carbonoffsets
-How to offset your carbon emmissions.
+How to offset your carbon emissions.

 Key Questions Fulbrighters Will Have: